Symmetry in Neural Network Parameter Spaces: Applications of Symmetry in Gradient-Based Optimization

 One application is minimizing the norm of the parameters, which has been shown to improve learning.
 On ReLU networks, \cite{stock2019equi} and \cite{saul2023weight} search in the positive rescaling group for an element that minimizes parameter norms. \cite{stock2019equi} propose Equi-normalization (ENorm), an algorithm that rescales parameters $\theta$ to minimize their $l_p$-norm $l_p(\theta) = \|\theta\|_p^p$. \cite{saul2023weight} proposes to minimize the $l_{p,q}$-norm $\|W\|_{p,q} = (\Sigma_i \left( \Sigma_j |(g \cdot W)_{ij}|^p \right) ^\frac{q}{p} )^{\frac{1}{q}}$, where $W_{ij}$ denotes the weight from neurons $i$ to $j$.
 In the resulting network, the incoming and outgoing weights are balanced at each layer.
 Interleaving these symmetry transformations with stochastic gradient descent improves training speed and test accuracy, following the intuition that gradient propagation is smoother on parameters with smaller norms.

 Other work seeks to improve convergence speed by optimizing on the orbits to increase the norm of gradients.
 On general neural network architectures, \cite{armenta2023neural} propose neural teleportation, which moves parameters on their loss level set using a group element random drawn from a distribution on the symmetry group.
-This procedure leads to an increase in the expected magnitude of gradients, resulting in improved empirical convergence rates. \cite{zhao2022symmetry} performs optimization in the orbit to find points with large gradient norms $\|\grad L\|_2$.
+This procedure leads to an increase in the expected magnitude of gradients, resulting in improved empirical convergence rates.
+Building on this work, \cite{zhao2022symmetry} perform optimization in the orbit to find points with large gradient norms $\|\grad L\|_2$.
 They show that points where gradient norms are maximized in a loss level set, the gradient descent direction $\nabla L$ aligns with Newton's direction $H^{-1} \nabla L$, where $H$ is the Hessian of $L$.
 This alignment suggests that optimal teleportation before each gradient descent step enables the algorithm to achieve the faster convergence rates typical of second-order methods.
 In preconditioned gradient descent $\theta_{t+1} = \theta_t - \eta A \nabla L (\theta_t)$, where $A$ is a matrix with dimensions matching $\Par$, teleporting to maximize the Mahalanobis norm $\|\grad L\|_A$ results in faster convergence compared to maximizing the $l_2$-norm $\|\grad L\|_2$ \citep{zhao2023improving}.
+Since its introduction, teleportation has found broad application in long-tail recognition \citep{yang2025conflict}, continual optimization in multi-task learning \citep{zhou2025continual}, and privacy-preserving verification of deep learning inference \citep{maheri2025telesparse}.

 Beyond finding a good starting point for gradient descent, optimization on orbits can incorporate other objectives at different times during training.
 For example, \cite{zhao2023improving} teleport parameters to regions with different sharpness and curvature, empirically improving the generalization ability of the final solution.
 More generally, knowing the symmetries allows one to search on the minima for points with desired properties.
 When the optimization on orbits is done using infinitesimal symmetries, this approach is similar to orthogonal gradient descent in continual learning \citep{farajtabar2020orthogonal}, which projects the gradient of new tasks to the space orthogonal to the gradient of the original task to avoid catastrophic forgetting.